-- In addition to the due diligence procedures for low risk clients (see section 21 above), a real estate and land developing firms are required to perform enhanced due diligence in those circumstances where it knows or suspects that there is a greater propensity for illicit activity.
+22.5.1 In addition to the due diligence procedures for low risk clients (see section 21 above), a law firm is required to perform enhanced due diligence in those circumstances where it knows or suspects that there is a greater propensity for illicit activity.
 This should become evident during the course of a risk categorization exercise where certain persons, products or services are deemed high risk.
-Where the National Risk Assessment (NRA) identifies high risk, the real estate and land developing firms should include the findings in their risk assessment and implement enhanced measures to mitigate the risks. - 22.4.2 The following activities (in addition to obtaining the verification information, evidence and documents required by Section 20) should form part of the firm's enhanced due diligence procedures to determine the circumstances in which a client is deemed to be high-risk:
+Where the National Risk Assessment (NRA) identifies high risk, the law firm should include the findings in their risk assessment and implement enhance measures to mitigate the risks.